HarikeshopGCEK/IEEE_RAS_INTERNSHIP_PROGRAM/DAY 3/README.md

 	- And also creating a file system for website
 	- Basics of HTML and CSS

-## 2. Fetching firebase data using a .js file and displaying it in the website
+## 2. Fetching thingspeak data using a .js file and displaying it in the website

 - Will display the Created thingspeak channel data onto the website using a simple .js file